castier1/debugger-Project/README.md

-                        (if 'all' option, then run and print all the syscall of the program) next    to jump to the next syscall instruction locate <func>    to print the location (file and line) of a given function (need addr2line) analyse >>> PID
+                        (if 'all' option, then run and print all the syscall of the program) next    to jump to the next syscall instruction locate <func>    to print the location (file and line) of a given function (need addr2line) stack   to print the state of the program-to-analyse's stack analyse >>> PID
 	 71776
 analyse >>> PPID